Brian Desmond Hurst: Books on Hurst

-The Empress of Ireland, Christopher Robbins (2004), a memoir of Hurst's later years.
+The Empress of Ireland (Scribner, 2004) by Christopher Robbins is a memoir of Hurst's later years.

-Theirs is the Glory: Arnhem, Hurst and Conflict on Film, David Truesdale and Allan Esler Smith (Helion and Company, 2016) about Hurst's Battle of Arnhem film, his life, and his other war films.
+Theirs is the Glory: Arnhem, Hurst and Conflict on Film (Helion and Company, 2016) by David Truesdale and Allan Esler Smith is about Hurst's Battle of Arnhem film, his life, and his other war films.

-Hurst's memoirs, written in 1976/1977 were published in April 2021 Hurst on Film 1928-1970, Caitlin Smith and Stephen Wyatt (Amazon UK, Books) which includes for the first detailed study and review of all of Hurst's film output.
+Hurst on Film 1928-1970 (Quartertoten Productions Limited, 2021) edited by Caitlin Smith and Stephen Wyatt, consists of Hurst's memoirs, written in 1976–1977, combined with the first detailed overview of his life and work, and features extensive material drawn from his family archives.

+The Last Bohemian: Brian Desmond Hurst, Irish Film, British Cinema (Syracuse University Press, 2023) by Lance Pettitt, is based on "dedicated research, deep and wide, into his life and films".

-There are chapters about Brian Desmond Hurst in Stephen Bourne's Brief Encounters: Lesbians and Gays in British Cinema 1930-71 (Cassell, 1996) and Fighting Proud: The Untold Story of the Gay Men Who Served in Two World Wars (Bloomsbury, 2017).
+Brief Encounters: Lesbians and Gays in British Cinema 1930-71 (Cassell, 1996) and Fighting Proud: The Untold Story of the Gay Men Who Served in Two World Wars (Bloomsbury, 2017), both by Stephen Bourne, contain chapters on Hurst.

 Documentaries on Hurst

-On 6 August 2011 RTÉ Radio One's Documentary on One series broadcast An Irishman Chained to the Truth, a 40-minute documentary about Hurst.
+On 6 August 2011, RTÉ Radio One's Documentary on One series broadcast An Irishman Chained to the Truth, a 40-minute programme about Hurst.

-The Human Blarney Stone: The Life and Films of Brian Desmond Hurst was released as a 40-minute feature with VCI DVDs 60th Anniversary 'Diamond' edition of Scrooge.
+The Human Blarney Stone: The Life and Films of Brian Desmond Hurst (2011) documentary was included as an extra on several US releases of Scrooge from VCI.